 - (1) Bills should be prepared on letter size paper with numbered lines in the margin on the left-hand side.
-(See Example 8-B on page 16.) - (2) All bill drafts should be dated as of the date submitted on the Delegation office, (can be noted on summary).
+(See Example 8-B on page 13.) - (2) All bill drafts should be dated as of the date submitted to the Delegation office, (can be noted on summary).
 Amended or revised bill drafts should show the original bill with amendments underlined or deletions stricken. - (3) All bills must be typed using double spacing and typed lines should correspond with the numbers in the left-hand margin. - (4) It is very important that bills, which amend the present law, be prepared against a copy of the official current text of the law.
 Do not use a text or a numbering system which differs from the version found in the Laws of Florida.
-Much confusion can be avoided by working only with the official text found in the Special Acts Volume of the Laws of Florida. - (5) IMPORTANT NOTE: It is the Delegation Office's preference that all materials simply are stapled in the upper left-hand corner and/or submitted in a binder or jacket. - (6) All bills shall include, in layman's language, a fact sheet which summarizes the bill and a letter of intent which summarizes the reason for filing the bill and the intended purpose of the bill.
+Much confusion can be avoided by working only with the official text found in the Special Acts Volume of the Laws of Florida.

+- (5) IMPORTANT NOTE: It is the Delegation Office's preference that all materials simply are stapled in the upper left-hand corner and/or submitted in a binder or jacket.
+The copy with original signatures must not be stapled and clearly delineated as original copy. - (6) All bills shall include, in layman's language, a fact sheet which summarizes the bill and a letter of intent which summarizes the reason for filing the bill and the intended purpose of the bill.
 Also explain why the bill cannot be accomplished without a local bill.